Man who placed explosive in Warsaw probed for terrorism

 WARSAW, Poland (AP) — Prosecutors in Poland’s capital said Wednesday that a 31-year-old man is facing allegations of having posed a threat to the life and health of many people in Warsaw with the use of an artillery shell that he possessed illegally.

-Poland’s top National Prosecutor’s Office said it was treating the case as an act of terrorism because the treat was posed to a large number of people and involved an explosive.
+Poland’s top National Prosecutor’s Office said it was treating the case as an act of terrorism because a threat was posed to a large number of people and involved an explosive.

 The man, identified only as Lukasz K., was questioned Wednesday and could face up to eight years in prison.
 Additionally, he faces allegations of illegal possession of a 80 mm artillery shell.